WebReflection/we-lib/README.md

 # we-lib

-A `customElements` indirection to have _wickedElements_ library a part, without needing to bundle it within components.
+A `customElements` indirection to have [wicked-elements](https://github.com/WebReflection/wicked-elements#readme) library a part, without needing to bundle it within components.

 ```js
 // vanilla